NexusForever/NexusForever.Wiki/documentation/command-documentation/account.md

 {% tabs %}
 {% tab title="Method 1" %}
-Invoke the command with the following syntax in either the WildStar game chat, World server console or web console.
+Invoke the command with the following syntax in the WildStar game chat.

 ```
-!acc create
+!acc create [email] [password]
-!account create
+!account create [email] [password]
 ```
 {% endtab %}